sbaeurle/thesis/readme.md

 ## How to build

+There are VS Code tasks for each build procedure.

 ### Using latexmk

-You can build this project using `latexmk` by executing `latexmk -pdf` or any other latexmk build command.
+build: `latexmk` or `latexmk -pdf`
+clean-up:

+* `latexmk -c` - remove all generated files except .pdf
+* `latexmk -C` - completly clean up repository

 ### Without latexmk

-Otherwise the project can be build using the `make.sh` script provided in the repository.
+The project can build using the `make.sh` script provided in the repo:

-The script accepts the following optional arguments:
+* `./make.sh` - generates document.pdf

-* `$1 desired pdf file name`
+* `./make.sh name` - generates name.pdf
-* `$2 desired version tag`

-Executing the script will result in either `document.pdf` or `$1-$2.pdf`.
+* `./make.sh name version` - generates name-version.pdf

 ## General Structure